electrickery/ROM-emulator/README.md

 The script could very well work for Windows and MacOS, but is untested.

-A new and experimental download tool is the 'wxRerminalRE.py' applucation, a GUI replacement for the romEmuFeed.py program.
+A new and experimental download tool is the 'wxRerminalRE.py' application, a GUI replacement for the romEmuFeed.py program.
 It can select and configure the serial port, download Hex-intel files and monitor and control the ROM Emulator.
 It is developed and somewhat tested on Linux, but should work on Windows and MacOS to (courtesy of the wxTerminal.py it is based on).